metacpan/metacpan-cpan-extracted/distros/D/Database-Abstraction/README.md

     my $row = $foo->fetchrow_hashref(customer_id => 'xyzzy');
     print Data::Dumper->new([$row])->Dump();

-CSV files can have empty lines or comment lines starting with '#', to make them more readable.

 If the table has a column called "entry", entries are keyed on that and sorts are based on it.
 To turn that off, pass 'no\_entry' to the constructor, for legacy reasons it's enabled by default.

+CSV files that are not no\_entry can have empty lines or comment lines starting with '#', to make them more readable.

 # SUBROUTINES/METHODS